jmnoh/abe516final/index.md

 ## Problem

-Newer tillage technology and embedded softwarehave been developed to monitor and adjust a fieldcultivator sweep's vertical position in real-time, allowing farmers to optimize the agronomic seed-bed environment.
-The current tool position and control feedback architect lack sensing of the soil-tilth quality for creating an optimal seed-bedenvironment.
-Methods are needed to determine soil tilth quality in field conditions and the tool's existing lifecycle, which could then be integrated into the tool's control feedback(software).
+Newer tillage technology and embedded software have been developed to monitor and adjust a field cultivator sweep's vertical position in real-time, allowing farmers to optimize the agronomic seed-bed environment.
+The current tool position and control feedback architect lack sensing of the soil-tilth quality for creating an optimal seed-bed environment.
+Methods are needed to determine soil tilth-quality in field conditions and the tool's existing lifecycle, which could then be integrated into the tool's control feedback(software).

 ## Interesting question